This article is your guide when you need to hire a software architect. Content is based on Acropolium’s 18 years of experience.

 The role of a software architect is very similar.

-As Acropolium’s CEO Oleksii Glib puts it, “A software architect can only be successful when the person is well rounded and versed in various technologies, tools, and, most importantly, industries.
+As Acropolium’s Founder Oleksii Glib puts it, “A software architect can only be successful when the person is well rounded and versed in various technologies, tools, and, most importantly, industries.
 This is what allows them to design carefully considered architectures for specific business cases”

 Continue reading to discover when you need a software architect, is it better to hire one in-house or outsource the service, and what to ask a person who is being interviewed for the software architect position.